 Install the the drip-line “lasso”; test fit so there’s just a little slack from the pump to the top of the blue pad.
 Trim the excess hose, then connect the “lasso” to the pump nozzle:

 Guide the power lines from the pump up and out of the bucket.
-Cut a small notch at the rim of the bucket to route the power lines to the exterior of the bucket, so the wires don't get kinked when you put the lid on.
+Cut a small notch at the rim of the bucket to route the power lines out of bucket, so the wires don't get kinked when you put the lid on.

 Fill the bucket with a few inches of water.
 DO NOT run the pump DRY!